 Regarding the wedding dress, honorary bridesmaids do not have to wear the same dress as the other bridesmaids.
 Instead, they can choose a dress similar in style or color to the bridesmaid dresses.

 Honorary bridesmaids can enjoy themselves at the wedding reception and mingle with other guests.
 They do not have to participate in traditional duties such as helping with decorations or serving food.
 However, they are still a part of the bridal party and should be recognized.

 It’s important to remember that the role of an honorary bridesmaid varies from wedding to wedding.
 Some brides may choose to involve their honorary bridesmaids in certain aspects of the wedding planning, while others may not.
 Ultimately, the decision is up to the bride and what she feels is best for her special day.

 Invite your honorary bridesmaids just like you would your other bridesmaids.
 Make them feel special by realizing that being an honorary bridesmaid is being a bridesmaid in your wedding.
 Be sure to print their names in your invitations to them with the words honorary bridesmaid and in your ceremony program, website, and anywhere else names are printed.

 Also, don’t forget to mention their names sometime during the reception.
 Regarding wedding events, it’s optional to invite your honorary bridesmaids to all of your events, but your wedding shower would be a good place to invite them.
-It would not be necessary to invite them to your bachelorette party, or as we prefer to call it, bridesmaids’ day nor to your rehearsal dinner unless you will have them in a visible and active role during the wedding which you don’t have to.
+It would not be necessary to invite them to your bachelorette party, or as we call it, bridesmaids’ day, nor to your rehearsal dinner unless you will have them in a visible and active role during the wedding, which you don’t have to.